glider4/computepac/README.md

 # computepac
 A Python package of mathematical functions, iterative solvers, numerical analysis, and more.
 Examples included in code and explained below.
+Installation and testing notes at end.

 **Last updated: January 2023.**